AlexeyShparun/jetrocket_test/README.md

         "value": 5
     }'

-Warning!
+## Warning!
 Generating 200000 posts will take a very long time.
-To improve it I decided to use httparty
+To improve it I decided to use httparty.